5l1v3r1/pragmash/SPECIFICATION.md

 An escaped character within a string begins with a backslash.
 To escape a space, use a backspace before it such as in `escaped\ whitespace`.
 To escape a backslash, use `\\`.
 Inside of single quotes, it is necessary to escape single quotes as `\'`.
 Likewise, you should use `\"` if you want to include quotes inside of a quoted string.

 Escapes can also be used to write out characters which a programmer cannot easily enter from their keyboard.
-These are the available escape sequences, not including the ones discussed above:
+These are the available escape sequences, including the ones discussed above:

 | Sequence    | Description         | Hex Code \(if applicable\) |
 |-------------|---------------------|----------------------------|